kxh001/kxh001.github.io/_pages/sketch.md

 In the tumult of 2022 and 2023, I've kept my struggles to myself, waiting for someone worthy to share them with.
 Yet, I wonder if their significance will diminish over time.
 While people may come and go, the solace I find in art remains, a constant testament to my journey.
-I know, myself, do really change a lot.

 ### Portrait